NUS-IDS/painter/README.md

 QANLI dataset is described in https://arxiv.org/abs/1809.02922.
-This dataset was used to learn to convert (QA) pairs to declarative sentences.
+This dataset was used to learn to convert (QA) pairs to declarative sentences, that are used for textual entailment check/answer correctness.

 Most of our models are based on the Text-To-Text Transfer Transformer or T5 (https://huggingface.co/t5-large) described in this paper: https://jmlr.org/papers/volume21/20-074/20-074.pdf